kamranmuazzam/aca-demia/pages/Blood Transfusion.md

 		- Iron Overload
 		- Graft Versus Host Disease
 		- Post Transfusion Purpura
-- # Management of Mismatched Blood Transfusion #gs-prof-card
-	- Stop the Transfusion Immediately
-	- Maintain IV Access with Normal Saline to ensure adequate hydration
-	- Send Blood Samples to lab for
-		- Repeat cross-matching
-		- Direct Coombs test
-		- Serum bilirubin, hemoglobin, haptoglobin
-		- Urine for hemoglobin
-	- Monitor Vital Signs : Blood pressure, pulse, urine output
-	- Administer Medications
-		- Diuretics (e.g., furosemide) to maintain urine output
-		- Antihistamines and steroid to reduce allergic reactions
-		- Calcium Gluconate if hypocalcemia is suspected (due to citrate toxicity)
-	- Treat Renal Failure: If oliguria persists, consider dialysis
-	- Investigate Cause: Ensure proper labelling and cross-matching procedures were followed
-- # Massive Blood Transfusion
-	- Massive Blood transfusion is defined as #gs-prof-card
-		- Replacement of one blood volume (approximately 5-6 liters in adults) within 24 hours or
-		- Transfusion of >10 units of RCC in 24 hours, or
-		- Transfusion of >4 units of RCC in 1 hour when ongoing blood loss is anticipated
 	- ## Complications of Massive Blood Transfusion #gs-prof-card
 		- Coagulopathy
 		- Hypocalcemia